dicelab-rhul/ICUA/README.md

 ## Environment

+For details on the pystarworlds environment architecture see (TODO).

 #### ICU Process

 The ICU process is an environmental process - it periodically emits events which are processed by the physics.
 In ICUA the ICU process connects to the ICU system, receiving all of the events that ICU generates.
 These events are emited in the form of perceptions by the process, at which point the physics notfies all of the subcribing sensors.
 The process makes use of a connection to the ICU system which is also used by the physics to send events (`ICUAction`) to the ICU system.